-We hope you enjoy this first installment of our new weekly series “The Tuesday Conversation.”
-Each week, we will feature discussions with Nevadans working to transform the state’s education system.
+Welcome back to our ongoing series, “The Tuesday Conversation.”
+Each week, we will feature discussions with leaders working in many different ways to transform the state’s education system.

 If you know someone you think should be highlighted here, please contact Dave Berns at email@example.com or (702) 510-4420.

 “If you want to shift the culture at your site it starts with the principal and the leadership team, which includes teachers.” – Nicolette Smith

 Nicolette Smith Biography:

 Doctorate in Organizational Leadership: K-12 Education Emphasis (in progress)

 Nicolette Smith is an advocate for National Board Certification, a high-level teacher-training program that provides educators with the foundational and procedural tools to think systematically about their classroom practices, drawing upon personal experience to boost student success.